Emilia-Capital/fewer-tags/readme.txt

 === How can I report security bugs? ===

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
-[Report a security vulnerability.](https://patchstack.com/database/vdp/less-tags)
+[Report a security vulnerability.](https://patchstack.com/database/vdp/fewer-tags)

 == Installation ==
-1. Search for Less Tags on the repository
+1. Search for Fewer tags on the repository
 2. Install the plugin
 3. Optionally: go to Settings -> Reading and adjust the default minimum number of posts (the default is 10).
 4. You\'re done

 == Screenshots ==
-1. The Less Tags settings
+1. The Fewer tags settings